Master of Science

 3

-Data Analytics Exploratory Data Analysis and Visualization ▼
+Exploratory Data Analysis and Visualiz ▼

 This course provides students with a thorough study of exploratory data analysis and visualization techniques.
 Exploratory Data Analysis employs a variety of techniques, mostly graphical, that enable the data to reveal its structural secrets and provide new insight into the data.
 This approach allows the data scientist to discover patterns, to spot anomalies, to test hypothesis and to check assumptions with the help of summary statistics and graphical representations.
 This course provides hands-on experience in data visualization and summary statistics using real-world data examples.